 From licensing and operations to sales and marketing, learn how to get your broker license and start a successful freight brokerage – 100% online and at your own pace!

-The US Bureau of Labor Statistics (BLS) lists freight broker/agent as “Bright Outlook" career area, with over 30% job growth expected in the next five years.
+The U.S. Bureau of Labor Statistics lists freight broker/agent as a "Bright Outlook" career area, with more than 30% job growth expected in the next five years.

-According to the US Department of Transportation (USDOT), over 11 billion tons of freight move by truck each year.
+According to the U.S. Department of Transportation, more than 11 billion tons of freight move by truck each year.
 This number will grow, so skilled brokers are needed to keep the industry moving.

 Freight brokers find carriers for shippers to haul their freight.
 They also assume financial responsibility in the shipping process by invoicing shippers, paying carriers and agents, extending credit and more.

-According to the Bureau of Labor Statistics, freight brokers make an average of $45,000 annually.
-Depending on your experience level, top brokers can make over $66,600 per year.
+According to the U.S. Bureau of Labor Statistics, freight brokers make an average of $45,000 annually.
+Depending on your experience level, top brokers can make more than $66,600 per year.

-The Federal Motor Carrier Safety Administration (FMCSA) regulates and provides safety oversite for commercial motor vehicles (CMVs).
+The Federal Motor Carrier Safety Administration regulates and provides safety oversight for commercial motor vehicles.